notofonts/lao/fontbakery/googlefonts-NotoSansLaoUI-report.md

 	- 20 more.

 Use -F or --full-lists to disable shortening of long lists. [code: unattached-dotted-circle-marks]
+</div></details><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌

+The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̊ į̋ į̒ į̦̀ į̦́ į̦̂ į̦̃ į̦̄ į̦̆ į̦̇ į̦̈ į̦̊ į̦̋ į̦̌ į̦̒ į̧̀ į̧́ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>